 At the preliminary hearing, the judge dismissed the charge of violating Penal Code § 530.5(a), unlawful use of personal identifying information, as to each defendant.
 The case was otherwise “held over” to superior court on the other charges.

-The prosecution then filed their information and re alleged a violation of Penal Code § 530.5(a).
+The prosecutor then filed their information and re-alleged a violation of Penal Code § 530.5(a).
 Both attorneys for defendants then filed motions to dismiss this count concerning section 530.5(a), as the charge had been dismissed at the preliminary hearing.
 The trial court granted the motions and the People appealed to the Fourth Appellate District.